Try these 3 ideas for fostering your ELA students' SEL this year.

 How can we offer guidance and support to our students in gaining understanding and empathy for others?

-With these questions, students will make meaningful, authentic connections to what they are reading, and they will learn from their classmates’ perspectives, too.
-This will create SEL experiences for students as they will not only see themselves in the literature but also see things from another’s perspective—mirrors and windows at work.
+With these questions, students will make meaningful, authentic connections to what they are reading and learn from their classmates’ perspectives, too.
+This will create SEL experiences for students as they will see themselves in the literature and see things from another’s perspective—mirrors and windows at work.

 Take a look at this example of questions after Amy Tan’s personal essay, “Fish Cheeks,” from a 7th grade unit, Experiencing the World:

 In the selection, Tan explored a time when she was keenly aware that her family’s customs were glaringly different from their guests’.
 These questions could facilitate a discussion about judging others and how we treat newcomers to our school, neighborhood, and even society, building empathy and understanding for others’ experiences—even when they do things differently.

 So, let’s practice social-emotional learning in our classrooms by helping our students grow in their understanding of themselves and others, leading to deeper empathy both in and out of the classroom.

 Whole Novels for the Whole Child: Culturally Responsive Teaching